sddevelopment-be/penguin-pragmatic-patterns/docs/productivity/articles/agility-and-software-craftsmanship.md

 The examples and notions I wrote down are simplifications of reality.
 Aiming to have more direct communication, having working software, _working with_ instead of _fighting against_ your customers, and being adaptable, are things to strive towards.
 This does not mean that having a contract in place, having some formalized processes, or even having a plan should be avoided altogether.
 Those things are also very valuable.
-[Rini van Solingen](https://rinivansolingen.nl/) phrased this point very well: _"It is important to have a plan, because you need something to deviate from"_.
+[prof. Rini van Solingen](https://rinivansolingen.nl/) phrased this point very well: _"It is important to have a plan, because you need something to deviate from"_.
 You **need** a general outline, a map with a general direction to steer the ship towards.
 That does not mean you should sail into that huge iceberg, just because the map says that is the intended course.

-#### How can we improve our process?
+#### The next chapter: Return of the agile developer

+> In my personal opinion, we as an industry and us developers in particular, should aim to transition from
+> "doing agile" to "being agile".

 We started to notice that the combination of agile approaches and our modern _cut-and-paste_ way of applying best practices can be a recipe for disaster.
+So, how can we do better?
+As I elaborately discussed above, there is no silver bullet approach to this.
+We should aim to be good at our jobs, and strive for agility in our daily jobs.
+I can tell you from personal experience that sometimes the most agile teams are the ones that officially follow a "waterfall process" but live the values of the manifesto on a daily basis.
+Your project structure will not stop you or your team from working in an efficient way.
+I doubt there is any boss or customer that will sit next to you, look at your computer screen, and tell you not to use TDD, or keep developer notes, etc.

 In this section, I will take lessons from the concepts of pragmatism and craftsmanship to try and propose a different way of applying agile approaches.

 ##### A Pragmatic Paradigm